Biden says 'I don't know' what happened with DeSantis meeting as he surveys Hurricane Idalia damage

 ABC News has reached out to DeSantis' office for comment.

-Although DeSantis will not be seen with Biden during his visit to the Sunshine State, Sen. Rick Scott and Rep. Kat Cammack, both Florida Republicans, will be.
+In addition to DeSantis' snub, it appears Rep. Kat Cammack, R-Fla., may have also turned down a meeting with Biden.
+Before Biden landed in Florida, Criswell said it was her understanding that Cammack would join the president, but was not present.
+ABC News reached out to Cammack's office to confirm if she was going to meet with Biden, but did not hear back.

-Scott, who is up for reelection next year, announced on Twitter he would be in Suwannee County with Biden to receive a briefing from local officials and meet with families impacted by Hurricane Idalia.
+Scott, who is up for reelection next year, announced on Twitter Friday night, minutes after DeSantis's office rejected a meeting with the president, that he would be in Suwannee County with Biden to receive a briefing from local officials and meet with families impacted by Hurricane Idalia.
 Scott also said he would urge Biden to support his legislation, The Federal Disaster Responsibility Act, adding that Floridians and Americans would benefit from its passage.

 ABC News has reached out to Sen. Marco Rubio's, R-Fla., office to see whether he'll also join Biden as he tours the state.